 These high residential complexes, commonly isolated from the urban fabric, and highly dependent on private transportation systems as the only way to access them, become small ghettos of Western taste.
 In fact, simulating paradoxically an idea of modernity totally built up in China.

 The extensive use of a single model of development becomes evident when the conditions of the territory are adverse.
-In the past year AQSO has worked together with LKS engineers on the development of a strategic urban planning for the city of Pengshui, located in Southwest China, part of the Chongqing municipality.
-This intervention of an area of more than 3,000 hectares covers the city center located in the confluence of the Yangtze River and Wuijiang River and other four districts in a rugged mountainous area.
-Most of the recent transformations of the city have turned into problems due to the wrong land use chosen system: suitable for plain areas, -mostly residential towers have been built-, but incompatible with the topographical conditions of the place.
+In the past year, AQSO has worked together with LKS engineers on the development of a strategic urban planning for the city of Pengshui, located in Southwest China, part of the Chongqing municipality.
+This intervention of an area of more than 3,000 hectares covers the city centre located at the confluence of the Yangtze River and Wuijiang River and other four districts in a rugged mountainous area.
+Most of the recent transformations of the city have turned into problems due to a wrong land use system: suitable for plain areas, -mostly residential towers have been built-, but incompatible with the topographical conditions of the place.
 The city needs a model of development adapted to the territory that the current real estate market has not been able to discover and provide.
-If originally the downtown was able to adapt to the land, the rapid current growth has been obliged to satisfy the housing demand using a conventional residential high density standard model.
+If originally the downtown was able to adapt to the land, the rapid current growth has been obliged to satisfy the housing demand using a conventional residential high-density standard model.

 In contrast to this abundantly extended formula operated by a real estate boom becoming more and more latent, the old city coexists keeping a complete opposite model.
-Traditional neighborhoods, like the Beijing hútòng, are conceived as low density areas where diversity, social interaction and urban mobility are curiously closer to the compact and sustainable urban development model adopted by Europe since the post modernity.
+Traditional neighbourhoods, like the Beijing hútòng, are conceived as low-density areas where diversity, social interaction and urban mobility are curiously closer to the compact and sustainable urban development model adopted by Europe since the post-modernity.

 Identity in a city is not only about the construction of strategic buildings with iconographic character, which can evidently qualify the place and act as catalysts of a change.
 It is more about an urban planning linked to the territory and focused on the search of specific development models for every single particular location.
 The research program Hutopolis, involving European students for the investigation of new urban development formulas based on the principles of the traditional hútòng, aims to discover urban, social and architectural solutions to provide alternatives to the city model gap currently happening in China.